TONIX PHARMACEUTICALS HOLDING CORP. (NASDAQ:TNXP) Files An 8-K Other Events - Market Exclusive

 Item 8.01.

-On May 15, 2020, Tonix Pharmaceuticals Holding Corp., a Nevada corporation, (the “Company”), appointed Dr. Herb Harris as its Executive Vice President, Translational Medicine.
-A copy of the press release which discusses this matter is attached hereto as Exhibit 99.01 and is incorporated herein by reference.
+On May 21, 2020, Tonix Pharmaceuticals Holding Corp., a Nevada corporation, posted two posters (together, the “Posters”) for the American Society of Clinical Psychopharmacology (ASCP) 2020 Annual Meeting to be held May 29-30, 2020.
+Copies of the Posters and the press release which discusses this matter are attached hereto as Exhibits 99.01, 99.02 and 99.03, respectively, and are incorporated herein by reference.

 |Description.